eclipse-apoapsis/ort-server/CONTRIBUTING.md

 BREAKING CHANGE: The API now uses a different format.
 ```

-> [!CAUTION]
-> Before the 1.0.0 release, breaking changes can occur at any time and should not be marked as such in the commit message.
-> Otherwise, they would change the major version from 0 to 1 which is not intended before the 1.0.0 release (see [Semantic versioning](#semantic-versioning)).

 #### Body

 The body of the commit message should contain a more detailed description of the change.